For years now, ISPs have been searching for alternative revenue streams to avoid just being "dumb pipes."

 That meeting formed part of the basis of a report to senior officers, who have now decided to drop police interest in the trials, which were revealed by The Register.

-In an email to Alex Hanff, the anti-Phorm campaigner who compiled the dossier handed to City of London Police, detective sargeant Barry Murray wrote: The matter will not be investigated by the City of London Police as it has been decided that no
+In an email to Alex Hanff, the anti-Phorm campaigner who compiled the dossier handed to City of London Police, detective sargeant Barry Murray wrote: The matter will not be investigated by the City of London Police as it has been decided that

-customers in relation to the tests, as the aim was to enhance their products.
+from BT's customers in relation to the tests, as the aim was to enhance their products.

 Hanff said he was very disappointed with the decision and would be making a complaint.